AGENTS.md Spec (2026): Recommended Sections, the 30+ Tools That Read It, and AGENTS.md vs CLAUDE.md vs .cursorrules

 Factory / Zed / WarpYesNoNoNoVaries

 AGENTS.md has the broadest compatibility: 30+ agents read it, including OpenAI Codex, Claude Code (via import), GitHub Copilot, Cursor, Gemini CLI, Google Jules, Factory, Aider, Zed, VS Code, Windsurf, and Devin.
 If you maintain one instruction file, make it AGENTS.md.
-Add CLAUDE.md or .cursorrules only when you need features specific to those tools.
+Add CLAUDE.md only when you need Claude Code features such as imports, hooks, or auto memory, and reach for .cursor/rules/*.mdc rather than .cursorrules when you need glob-scoped Cursor rules.

 What is SKILL.md